Thinking about getting computer glasses? Read this first

 Doctors and researchers are largely focused on two issues that arise from our ever-growing screen time: Digital eye strain and blue light exposure.

-According to the American Optometric Association (AOA), digital eye strain is, "a group of eye- and vision-related problems that result from prolonged computer, tablet, e-reader and cell phone use."
+According to the American Optometric Association, digital eye strain is "a group of eye- and vision-related problems that result from prolonged computer, tablet, e-reader and cell phone use."
 Those issues range from blurry vision and dry eyes, to headaches and neck pain.

 What is blue light?